-Profit tax is one of the most important statewide taxes for companies and applies to:
+Profit tax is one of the most important state-wide taxes for companies and applies to:

-- legal entities of the Republic of Belarus; - foreign and international organizations, including those that are not legal entities: - simple partnerships: - branches, representative offices and other separate sub-divisions of Belarusian legal entities, which have separate balance sheets and bank accounts.
+- · legal entities of the Republic of Belarus; - foreign and international organizations, including those that are not legal entities; - simple partnerships; - branches, representative offices and other separate sub-divisions of Belarusian legal entities, which have separate balance sheets and bank accounts.

 The profit tax rate is 18%.
-However, the following taxpayers, inter alia, are subject to profit tax at other tax rate:
+However, some taxpayers, inter alia, are subject to the profit tax at other tax rates, for example:

-- banks, insurance companies, microfinancing organizations 25%; - science and technology parks, technology transfer centers 10%.
+- banks, insurance companies, microfinancing organizations - 25%; - science and technology parks, technology transfer centers, and their residents 10%.

-Profit tax is levied on gross profits received
+Profit tax is levied on gross profits received from the sale of goods (works, services), income from dividends, securities and realization of property rights as well as income from non-sale operations less expenses related to such operations.

-from the sale of goods (works, services), income from dividends, securities and realization of property rights as well as income from non-sale operations less expenses related to such operations.
 The tax base is determined as the total income, reduced by deducting the following amounts from the tax base:

-- Deductible expenses;
+- deductible expenses;

-- · VAT and excise tax:
+- VAT and excise tax;

-- · Turnover taxes; and
+- turnover taxes; and

-- · Real estate tax.
+- · real estate tax.